-KLA-Tencor's wafer manufacturing tools include inspection, metrology and data management systems.
+KLA-Tencor's portfolio of products focused on the demands of wafer manufacturers includes inspection, metrology and data management systems.
 Specialized inspection tools assess surface quality and detect, count and bin defects during the wafer manufacturing process and as a critical part of outgoing inspection.
-Wafer geometry tools ensure the wafer is extremely flat and uniform in thickness, with precisely controlled surface topography.
-Specifications for wafer defectivity, geometry and surface quality are tightening as the dimensions of transistors become so small that the properties of the substrate can substantially affect transistor performance.
+Wafer geometry tools ensure that the wafer is extremely flat and uniform in thickness, with precisely controlled surface topography.
+Specifications for wafer defectivity, geometry and surface quality are tightening as the dimensions of transistors become so small that the geometry of the substrate can substantially affect transistor performance.